savirajhn/bike-sharing-analysis/README.md

 3. Run the Streamlit app:
     ```bash
-    streamlit run dashboard.py
+    streamlit run dashboard1.py
     ```

 ## Data

-The data is stored in `all_data.csv`.
-Make sure this file is in the same directory as [dashboard.py](http://_vscodecontentref_/0).
+The data is stored in `bike_sharing_data_cleaned.csv` and `hour.csv`.
+Make sure these files are in the same directory as `dashboard1.py`.

 ## Usage

 The dashboard provides various visualizations and metrics for bike sharing data, including:

-- Daily orders
-- Best and worst performing products
-- Customer demographics
-- Best customers based on RFM parameters
+- **Monthly Trend of Bike Rentals**: A line chart showing the total number of bike rentals for each month, with the highest value highlighted.
+- **Effect of Season on Bike Rentals**: A bar chart showing the total number of bike rentals for each season, with the highest value highlighted.
+- **User Profile**: A pie chart showing the proportion of casual and registered users.
+- **Effect of Holidays on Bike Rentals**: A bar chart showing the average number of bike rentals on holidays and non-holidays, with the highest value highlighted.
+- **Mean Shift Clustering Analysis**: A scatter plot clustering the data based on environmental variables like temperature and windspeed.

 ## License